rpire/school-library/README.md

 - Navigate to the repository by running `cd school-library`.

+- Checkout to the correct branch by running `git checkout bug-finding`

-- Finally, run `code .` to see the files in your default code editor.
+- Run `code .` to see the files in your default code editor.

+- Finally, run `ruby bug_finding.rb` to display information about a `student` and a `teacher` in the console.
+Who knows?
+You might get some clues here...

 ## Optional